Soojin-Lee0819/introduction-to-interactive-media/september 29/README.md

 ![](images/twocubes.png)

-## Final Details
+## Final Details and Clever Aspects
 After creating this code, I felt like this was a bit too simple and too similar to my second assignment.
 I looked for various ways to make the artwork more unique.
-I decided to add small circles that would surround the cube, making it look like "stars" and add more detail.
-Lastly, I tried searching for code that would help create a gradient bacgkround from dark purple to black.
+Lastly, as for clever aspects, I decided to add small circles that would surround the cube, making it look like "stars" and add more detail rather than just the cubes.
+I also tried finding code that would help me create a gradient bacgkround from dark purple to black.
 The final artwork is shown below:

 ![](images/finalsketch.png)